 The Class 1 Read Service Supporting Document is governed by the DSC Contract Management Committee (CoMC).

-The Central Data Service Provider (CDSP) will be responsible for maintaining the Class 1 Read Service Supporting Document.
+The CDSP will be responsible for maintaining the Class 1 Read Service Supporting Document.
 Any proposed changes to the document must be agreed by the DSC CoMC before being implemented.
-Please see Section 2 of this document for the details around amending the document.

 Process for amending this document